metabase/metabase/docs/troubleshooting-guide/sql-logic-missing-data.md

 3. Check your join conditions in the `ON` clause.
 For example:
     ```sql
     -- The join condition below will remove:
-    -- All rows from table A where key_a = "foo"
-    -- All rows from table B where key_b = "foo"
+    -- All transactions from the Orders table where the product category is 'Gizmo'.

     SELECT *
-    FROM table_a
+    FROM orders o
-    JOIN table_b
+    JOIN products p
-    ON key_a = key_b
+      ON o.product_id = p.id
-    AND key_b <> "foo"
+     AND p.category <> 'Gizmo'
+    ;
     ```
 4. Check if your `WHERE` clause is interacting with your `JOIN` clause.
 For example:
     ```sql
-    # The WHERE clause below will remove:
+    -- The WHERE clause below will remove:
-    # All rows from table A where key_a = "foo"
-    # All rows from table B where key_b = "foo"
+    -- All transactions from the Orders table where the product category is 'Gizmo'.

     SELECT *
-    FROM table_a
+    FROM orders o
-    JOIN table_b
+    JOIN products p
+      ON o.product_id = p.id
-    WHERE key_b <> "foo"
+    WHERE p.category <> 'Gizmo'
+    ;
     ```
 5. If you want to *add* rows to your query result to fill in data that is empty, zero, or `NULL`, you need to start your JOINs with a table or column that has all the rows you want.
-Ask your database admin if there’s a table you can use for this, or can create a temporary column using `GENERATE_SERIES`.
+Ask your database admin if there’s a table you can use for this.
+If your SQL dialect supports the `GENERATE_SERIES` function, you can create a temporary column to for your report dates.
     ```sql
-    -- This result has one row for every day with at least one transaction.
+    -- The query below calculates the total sales for each day that had at least one order.
+    -- For example, note that there is no row in the results for May 5, 2016.

-    SELECT
+    SELECT DATE_TRUNC('day', o.created_at)::DATE AS "order_created_date",
-    o.date
-    , SUM(p.price) AS total_sales
+           SUM(p.price) AS "total_sales"
     FROM orders o
-    LEFT JOIN products p
+    JOIN products p
       ON o.product_id = p.id
-    GROUP BY 1
+    GROUP BY "order_created_date"
+    ORDER BY "order_created_date" ASC
     ;

-    -- This result has one row for every day, including days with 0 transactions.
+    -- This below calculates the total sales for every day in the report period, including days with 0 orders.
+    -- The date_series CTE generates one row per date that you want in your final result.
+    -- The fact_orders CTE generates the total sales for each date that had an order.
+    -- The main query joins the two CTEs together and uses the COALESCE function to fill in the dates where there were no orders (i.e. a total sales value of 0).

     WITH date_series AS (
-    GENERATE_SERIES(...)
+        SELECT *
+        FROM GENERATE_SERIES('2016-05-01'::DATE,'2020-05-30'::DATE, '1 day'::INTERVAL) report_date
     )

+    , fact_orders AS (
+        SELECT DATE_TRUNC('day', o.created_at)::DATE AS "order_created_date",
+               SUM(p.price) AS "total_sales"
+        FROM orders o
+        JOIN products p
+        ON o.product_id = p.id
+        GROUP BY "order_created_date"
+        ORDER BY "order_created_date" ASC
+    )

     SELECT
-      d.date
+      d.report_date,
+      o.order_created_date,
-    , SUM(p.price) AS total_sales
+      COALESCE(o.total_sales, 0) AS total_sales
     FROM date_series d
-    LEFT JOIN orders o
+    LEFT JOIN fact_orders o
-        ON d.date = o.order_date
+    ON d.date = o.order_created_date
-    LEFT JOIN products p
-        ON o.product_id = p.id
-    GROUP BY 1
     ;
     ```
-6. If you’re getting an error message, go to [Troubleshooting error messages][troubleshooting-error-messages].
-7. If you're still stuck, search or ask the [Metabase community][discourse].

 ### How joins filter out unmatched rows
 | Join type | Rows that are filtered out |